mitchelloharawild/ggquiver/README.md

 ![](man/figure/sealplot-1.png)

-Quiver plots can be centered about x and y coordinates, which is useful when working with maps and scaled vectors.
+Quiver plot arrows can be centered about x and y coordinates, which is useful when working with maps and scaled vectors.

 ``` r
 library(ggmap)